oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 ---
 #### JHipster Azure AKS Microservice

-In this tutorial, you're going to deploy a JHipster-based, reactive microservice to Azure Kubernetes Service (AKS).
+In this tutorial, you'll learn how to deploy a JHipster-based, reactive microservice to Azure Kubernetes Service (AKS).
 You'll use Azure's Cosmos DB as a persistent store for one of the services.
-For security, you'll use Okta as an OAuth and OIDC provider.
+For security, you'll use Okta as an OAuth 2.0 and OpenID Connect (OIDC) provider.
 You'll also securely encrypt all secrets in the project configuration files using Kubernetes secrets and `kubeseal`.
 This tutorial focuses on deploying an already generated project to Azure AKS.
 It does not go into great detail about generating the project.
-To see how the project was generated using JHipster, take a look at [this previous tutorial](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices).
+To see how the project was generated using JHipster, take a look at [Reactive Java Microservices with Spring Boot and JHipster](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices).

 The project has a few different pieces: